Miracle Wins BBNaija 2018 Edition - THISDAYLIVE

-As predicted by many Nigerians, Miracle Igbokwe last night won the 2018 edition of the Big Brother Nigeria (BBNaija) Double Wahala and walked away with the N45 million prize.
+Twenty contestants competed for this year’s edition of the show tagged: ‘#BBNaija Double Wahala’ million prize.

-This was after 85 days in the house where his goodwill and attitude gathered for him so much support and votes until he clinched the ultimate prize.
+While in the house, Miracle’s goodwill and attitude gathered for him so much support and votes until he clinched the ultimate prize.

-In his comment at the final event, General Manager, Marketing and Sales of MultiChoice, Martin Mabutho, said Double Wahala was “served hot.”

 Miracle was born on February 17, 1995.